saphir-travel/documentation/content/developer/howtos/website_themes/layout.rst

 In this chapter, you will learn how to:

-- Create a custom header
+- Create a custom header.
-- Create a custom footer
+- Create a custom footer.
-- Modify a standard template
+- Modify a standard template.
-- Add a copyright section
+- Add a copyright section.
-- Improve your website's responsiveness
+- Improve your website's responsiveness.

 Default
 =======